maroskukan/jenkins/README.md

 ## Colocating Jobs and Source Code

-It is possible to colocate pipeline script inside a version control system.
-One of the methods is to use `Jenkins Runner` vscode extension which allows you to locally available Jenkinsfile on remote jenkins server.
+It is possible to colocate pipeline script `ide/pipeline.groovy` outside of Jenins and inside a version control system or your local development machine .

+One of the methods to develop locally is to use `Jenkins Runner` vscode extension which allows you to execute local pipeline script in remote Jenkins instance.

 Example configuration can be found in `.vscode/settings.json` file.
+To invoke this script, open command pallet in VScode `CTRL` + `Shift` + `P` and run `Jenkins Runner: Run Pipeline Script On Default Job`.

+### Build Triggers

+Build Triggers allow you to define when to run a job.
+There are number of options and parameters available:
+- Build after another projects are built
+- Build periodically
+- Github hook trigger for GITscm polling
+- Poll SCM
+- Disable this project
+- Quiet period
+- Trigger builds remotely (e.g. from scripts)

+This is similar to Freestyle project configuration, however since we are dealing with pipeline script, we can define these parameters inside it with the help of Declarative Generator.

 ## Tips